LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 6.b.
 Writing the custom Camera Block
 ++++++++++++++++++++++++++++++++++++

-To be able to use your freshly defined custom :class:`~crappy.blocks.camera_processes.CameraProcess`, you now have to create a custom :class:`~crappy.blocks.Camera` Block that makes use of the CameraProcess.
-Since most of the complexity is handled in the base parent class, the template for a child of the Camera Block is pretty basic :
+To use the custom :class:`~crappy.blocks.camera_processes.CameraProcess`, create a custom :class:`~crappy.blocks.Camera` Block that makes use of the CameraProcess.
+Since most of the complexity is handled in the base parent class, the template for a child of the Camera Block is pretty basic:

 .. code-block:: python